Jack LaLanne: Early wrestling career

-LaLanne won the American Athletic Foundation Wrestling Championship in 1930, the American Athletic Union medal for wrestling in 1936, and was put on the 1936 Olympic wrestling team but was taken off the team because he was “charging money for exercise” by opening a gym and thus “considered a professional”.
+LaLanne won the American Athletic Foundation Wrestling Championship in 1930 and the American Athletic Union medal for wrestling in 1936.
+He was put on the 1936 Olympic wrestling team but was taken off the team because he was "charging money for exercise" by opening a gym and thus "considered a professional".

 Health clubs

-Arnold Schwarzenegger said of Lalanne, “It doesn’t matter where you go, there’s a health club, and it all started with Jack LaLanne.”
+Arnold Schwarzenegger said of Lalanne, "It doesn't matter where you go, there's a health club, and it all started with Jack LaLanne."

 In 1936, he opened the nation's first health and fitness club in Oakland, California, where he offered supervised weight and exercise training and gave nutritional advice.
 His primary goal was to encourage and motivate his clients to improve their overall health.
 Doctors, however, advised their patients to stay away from his health club, a business totally unheard of at the time, and warned their patients that "LaLanne was an exercise 'nut', whose programs would make them 'muscle-bound' and cause severe medical problems".
 LaLanne recalls the initial reaction of doctors to his promotion of weight lifting:

 People thought I was a charlatan and a nut.
 The doctors were against methey said that working out with weights would give people heart attacks and they would lose their sex drive.

 LaLanne designed the first leg extension machines, pulley machines using cables, weight selectors, and many other inventions, none of which he patented, that are now standard in the fitness industry.
 He invented the original model of what became the Smith machine.
 He invented resistance bands, which he marketed as the Glamour Stretcher for women and the Easy Way for men with different tensions.
 LaLanne encouraged women to lift weights (though at the time it was thought this would make women look masculine and unattractive), and he was the first to have a coed health club.
 By the 1980s, Jack LaLanne's European Health Spas numbered more than 200.
 He eventually licensed all his health clubs to the Bally company, now known as Bally Total Fitness.
 Though not associated with any gym, LaLanne continued to lift weights until his death.